Biography

 computers salvaged from dumpsters and roadsides for doing the FT8 decoding.

-Nice collection of vintage HP and GenRad test equipment.
+Nice collection of vintage HP and GenRad test equipment, whoose journey to landfill I have interupted, mostly aquired through dumpster diving.

-antennas are a not very long , long wire, a self standing 6 meter vertical monopole and a groundlplane for 10 meters which is loaded up with a nice ATU to barely work down to 17 meters ! not very nice at all !
+antennas: a not very long , long-wire, a self standing 6 meter vertical monopole and a combined groundlplane for 6,10,12 meters which is loaded up with a nice ATU to barely work down to 17 meters ! not very nice at all !
 That such an abomination even just barely works at 17 meters is a tribute to a good ATU.
+After some DX success with 6 meters, it is now time to construct a horizontal 2 element yagi.
+Antennas are only 8 meters above sea level, so its amazing that 6 meters works at all.

 A very nice antique brass telegraphic morse key, which I severely promise to use on the air when I feel brave enough.